 2. If the child is riding in a backless booster, or if the high back booster requires it, be sure there is head support from a vehicle head restraint behind the child’s head to at least the tops of the child’s ears.

-Many backless booster seats come equipped with a shoulder belt adjuster clip.
+Many backless booster seats come equipped with a shoulder belt guide adjuster.
 This acts as the shoulder belt guide to ensure the shoulder belt is flush with and appropriately positioned above the shoulder.
-The attachment strap often will be attached from behind meaning the shoulder belt will then be between the child and the vehicle seat.
-Few seats require their use, so be sure to read your manual to see if it’s needed and how it should be used.
+This adjuster is usually attached to the back of the booster seat so the shoulder belt will then be between the child and the vehicle seat.
+Some booster seats require their use — read your booster seat’s manual to see if it’s needed and how it should be used.

 3. The lap portion of the vehicle seat belt is low on the child’s thighs, off the abdomen, and pulled tight.